Image

 The Unlikely Gardener aka, Kyle Bailey

 Kyle Bailey is the founder of UnlikelyGardener.com, where science meets soil.
-He also runs the wildly popular Facebook community Plant Hoarders Anonymous (PHA), home to ~320,000 plant lovers sharing real talk and real results.
+He also runs the wildly popular Facebook community Plant Hoarders Anonymous (PHA), home to ~380,000 plant lovers sharing real talk and real results, as well as more than 12,000 followers of his Facebook alter-ego, The Unlikely Gardener.
 When Kyle’s not knee-deep in horticultural research or myth-busting bad plant advice, he’s leading two marketing agencies— City Sidewalk Marketing, which supports local small businesses, and Blue Square Marketing, focused on the skilled trades.
 He’s also a proud dad, grandfather (affectionately referred to as Grumpy), and a dog daddy to three pit bull mix rescues—including one 165-pound lap dog who hasn’t gotten the memo.

 Life is busy.
 Give Us Your Name & Email and We'll Send You Content.